karmada-io/website/docs/reference/karmada-api/networking-resources/multi-cluster-service-v1alpha1.md

   Types specifies how to expose the service referencing by this MultiClusterService.

+- **consumerClusters** ([]ClusterSelector)

+  ConsumerClusters specifies the clusters where the service will be exposed, for clients.
+If leave it empty, the service will be exposed to all clusters.

+  <a name="ClusterSelector"></a>

+  *ClusterSelector specifies the cluster to be selected.*

+  - **consumerClusters.name** (string)

+    Name is the name of the cluster to be selected.

 - **ports** ([]ExposurePort)

   Ports is the list of ports that are exposed by this MultiClusterService.
 No specified port will be filtered out during the service exposure and discovery process.
 All ports in the referencing service will be exposed by default.